-In addition to the project entitlements, the Planning Commission is being asked to review and approve a Mitigated Negative Declaration prepared for the project.
-As detailed in the staff report, the City received a large volume of correspondence related to potential impacts upon establishment of an Amazon Last Mile Delivery Station at the site.
-However, proposed Condition of Approval No. 5 would prohibit establishment of such a use at the site therefore the impacts related to the use do not need to be analyzed as part of the subject entitlement.
-As detailed in the analysis below, all potential impacts could be mitigated to a level of less than significant with the implementation of mitigation measures that were made conditions of approval of the project.
+The Planning Commission is also being asked to review and approve a Mitigated Negative Declaration prepared for the project.
+The City received a large volume of correspondence opposing the project which primarily revolved around the potential impacts related to establishment of an Amazon Last Mile Delivery Station at the site.
+Those comment letters and responses to those comments are included as Attachment VII to this staff report.
+As detailed in the response to comments and in this staff report, there is no intention to establish an Amazon Last Mile Delivery Station at this site and all potential impacts related to the proposed project will be mitigated to a level of less than significant with the implementation of mitigation measures that were made conditions of approval of the project.
+It is important to note that the